Tonghak Peasant Revolution: Namwon and Unbong

-Namwon and Unbong were ruled by Kim Gaenam's rebels.
-However, Kim Gaenam had gone to attack Cheongju far to the north, and with his absence, the governmental soldiers attacked Namwon.
-On November 13, the rebels were driven away from the outskirts of Namwon in a small battle.
+Namwon and Unbong were ruled by Kim Gae-nam's rebels.
+However, Kim Gae-nam had gone to attack Cheongju far to the north, and in his absence, the governmental soldiers attacked Namwon.
+On 13 November, the rebels were driven away from the outskirts of Namwon in a small battle.
 The 3,000 rebels fled to Namwon Fortress.
 Jo Byeongho, the governmental leader, led 2,000 soldiers armed with modern weapons to besiege Namwon.
 Although the fortress was bombed and shelled, the rebels did not come out.
-Finally, the governmental troops stacked hay around the east, west, and south walls, and burned the hay.
+Finally, the governmental troops stacked hay around the east, west, and south walls and burned the hay.
 The wooden doors burned along, and the rebels fled through the north door.
 Hundreds of rebels were killed in the Siege of Namwon.

 Jindo

 In Jindo, the third largest island of Korea (after Jeju and Geoje), Na Chihyeon of Naju converted the population to Donghak in January 1892.
 After the fall of Jeonju Fortress, the Jindo magistrate Yi Heuiseung (who, like Jo, built two monuments to himself) fled.
-However, Confucian scholars maintained order in the island through an army called Suseonggun.
+However, Confucian scholars maintained order on the island through an army called Suseonggun.

 In July, Son Haenggwon assaulted Susseonggun bases, taking matchlock rifles, swords, bullets, gunpowder, and tridents.
 At a similar time, Park Jungjin attacked the Suseonggun at Shimijang village.
 He was killed, and his daughter captured; descendants destroyed the family tree and burned down the house.

-After arrivals of new officials, the Jindo rebels joined the Naju rebels.
-Most were captured and sent back to Jindo.
-On October 10, 1,322 soldiers, composed mainly of slaves and lower officials, were sent to defend Jindo against possible rebel attacks.
+After the arrival of new officials, the Jindo rebels joined the Naju rebels.
+Most were captured and returned to Jindo.
+On 10 October, 1,322 soldiers, composed mainly of slaves and lower officials, were sent to defend Jindo against possible rebel attacks.

-In December, rebels who had fought under Yi Bangeon hid into Jindo after the Battle of Seokdae Fields.
-However, the rebels had lost all military power, and were captured and imprisoned.
-On December 27, Japanese soldiers executed fifty rebels.
+In December, rebels who had fought under Yi Bangeon hid in Jindo after the Battle of Seokdae Fields.
+However, the rebels had lost all military power and were captured and imprisoned.
+On 27 December, Japanese soldiers executed fifty rebels.
 Cheondoism remained in Jindo until the 1950s.

 Gyeongsang

-Gyeongsang Province had a strong Confucian influence, and the casualties of Yi Pilje's Revolt in 1871 were still fresh.
+Gyeongsang Province had a solid Confucian influence, and the casualties of Yi Pil-je's Revolt in 1871 were still fresh.
 It took until August for Gyeongsang rebels to begin revolting.
-Suppression of revolts were an organized effort, with Toposa officials specializing in anti-rebel campaigns.
+Suppression of revolts was an organized effort, with Toposa officials specializing in anti-rebel campaigns.